What's the timetable?

 top

 New Zealand has enjoyed some of the cheapest electricity prices in the world.
+As

-changes in energy views have seen rapid price rises.
+in energy views have seen rapid price rises.

 Nevertheless the price of electricity remains one of the lowest in the OECD.
 There